redecoacustica/elsilencio-dataset/README.md

 **[Download Unlabeled Soundscapes](test)**

 El Silencio was also used as a test set for the [BirdCLEF+2025](https://www.kaggle.com/competitions/birdclef-2025) Challenge.
 By making this dataset available, we aim to foster collaboration between machine learning researchers and ecologists to better understand how global change is impacting biodiversity.

+We thank Earth Species Project, Experiment.com and Footprint Coalition under a Science Engine grant, AI for Interspecies Communication, for the initial [grant](https://www.earthspecies.org/blog/new-grants-to-catalyze-research-into-ai-and-non-human-communication) that allowed the starting of the building of the dataset.

 ## Citing this work